webdriverio/webdriverio/PROJECT_CHARTER.md

 ## Section 1: Scope

-The project tries to provide users a variety of building blocks to create a highly customizable, maintainable and scaleable framework to build and run end-to-end (e2e) tests for web and mobile applications.
+The project tries to provide users a variety of building blocks to create a highly customizable, maintainable and scalable framework to build and run end-to-end (e2e) tests for web and mobile applications.
 While it is focused on running these tests in accordance with the [WebDriver](https://w3c.github.io/webdriver/) standard, it also leverages other interfaces to provide as much control of the automated user agent as possible.

 With that, the project offers not only the ability of automating user agents using open standards, it also enforces a common set of good practices that help to avoid pitfalls.
 These practices, along with solutions provided by the WebdriverIO community, serve to resolve well-defined problem spaces in dynamic and complex world of e2e testing.